 Next to the indoor pool is the spa, which offers a variety of treatments (that must be pre booked) including various massages, facials, hydrotherapy and manicures and pedicures, all for an extra cost.

-For those who prefer to relax and take things a little more slowly, Ai-Ais Hot Springs Spa offers a place to do just that.
-Although a larger lodge, with less personal attention than others, it’s location means that guests can drive themselves to the main view points of Fish River Canyon in the morning and soak in the hot springs in the afternoon.
+For those who prefer to relax and take things a little more slowly, Ai-Ais Hot Springs Spa could be a place to do just that.
+Although be prepared that in high season at this relatively large lodge it may feel busy and you are likely to get less personal attention than at others.
+However it’s location means that guests can drive themselves to the main view points of Fish River Canyon in the morning and soak in the hot springs in the afternoon.

-Ideal length of stay: 2-3 nights
+- Ideal length of stay